 But, despite being on the lookout for the best prices, millennials also value social responsibility — 75% of this age group believes that it’s important for brands to give back to society and the community.

-88% of Gen Y use paperless coupons, thus combining their love of discounts and technology.
+88% of the Gen Y uses paperless coupons, thus combining their love of discounts and technology.

 How to use millennial buying power to boost sales?
-Online reviews and social media presence.
+Through online reviews and social media presence.

-90% of millennials read online product reviews, while 68% report being heavily influenced in their purchases by social media posts, and 84% say user-generated content affects their purchase decisions.
+That said, 90% of millennials read online product reviews from other customers, while 68% report being heavily influenced by social media posts.
+Moreover, 84% say user-generated content affects their purchase decisions.

 Talking about millennial money management, only 38% of this generation say they feel financially stable.
-In fact, from all the age groups surveyed, millennials feel the most insecure about their personal finances.
+In fact, millennials feel the most insecure about their personal finances from all the age groups surveyed.

 (New York Post)

-This is up from the 8% who had this amount in savings just four years ago, data on millennials and money shows.
+This is up from the 8% who had this amount in savings just six years ago, data on millennials and money shows.

-27. Millennials have an average of $27,900 in personal debt, not including mortgages, 2019 millennial spending statistics indicate.
+30. Gen Y has an average of $27,900 in personal debt, without the mortgages, millennial spending statistics indicate.

 (BuzzFeed News) (CNBC)